-Within each program, cohorts of students take the same set of courses, participate in small group seminars, and engage in a two-semester field internship or action research always with close attention and support from a faculty advisor.
-On-campus students choose from two cohorts: day or evening.
+Within each program, students participate in small group seminars and engage in a two-semester field internship always with close attention and support from a faculty advisor.
 While working independently, students are expected to interact with their instructors and peers to gain mastery of course material and to develop insight into the interrelationship of the various disciplines.

 Students typically complete their degree in two or three years.
-The online MS in Early Childhood Education and online MS in Early Childhood Education with bilingual/ESL education concentration are 28-month programs.
+The full-time online MS in Early Childhood Education are 20-month programs.